-Afterword is a personal site and small web workshop.
-It is where I keep short updates, field notes, photographs, check-ins, media notes, older archive material, and longer writing gathered into one place.
-A lot of it follows a sort of PESOS logic, except that when it makes sense I try to save outside-generated material into my own AT Protocol Personal Data Server rather than leaving it entirely trapped in someone else’s product.
+I arrived at my content model from indie web PESOS logic, except that when it makes sense I try to save outside-generated material into my own AT Protocol Personal Data Server rather than leaving it entirely trapped in someone else’s product.
 It is very much an experiment, and also a learning project that has grown a little past the point of reason.

 A separate SvelteKit worker handles the messier sync and protocol work behind the scenes: Swarm/Foursquare check-ins, Bluesky and AT Protocol status processing, media normalization, webhook receivers, and a few other background tasks that are better handled by a dedicated service than by the public site itself.
-That split lets the public site stay calmer while the stranger machinery runs elsewhere.
+That split lets the public site stay simpler while the stranger machinery runs elsewhere.

 Statuses come from Bluesky and AT Protocol.
 Check-ins are synced from Swarm into my own ATProto/PDS layer so they are not only trapped inside Swarm.
 The public site reads those dynamic streams through the sync worker, which keeps things faster and simpler than having the front end do that processing directly.